Verace/ACeDB2Java/README.md

 functionality available.
 It will be up to the code user to explore the ACeDB saceclient interface (refs. below) to fully exploit the system.

+This software is © Kemin Zhou and Pól Ua Laoínecháin (2014) and distributed under the Affero GPL V3.